hirosystems/stacks-subnets/docs/overview.md

 > provided in the subnet, and therefore should only deposit assets into trusted
 > subnets.

-Listed below are some of the features of subnets:
+Listed below are some of the features of a subnet:

 - Each subnet may define its throughput settings.
 The default implementation should support at least 4x higher throughput for transactions and reduce confirmation time from 10 minutes to 1 minute.
 - Interacting with a subnet is similar to interacting with a different Stacks network (for example: testnet vs. mainnet).
-- The Stacks blockchain can support many different subnets.
+- The Stacks blockchain may support many different subnets.
 - Each subnet may use the same or different consensus rules.
 - This repository implements a consensus mechanism that uses a two-phase commit among a federated pool of miners.